Ironically, I'm finding that life moves by pretty fast when I'm not on a motorcycle.

 Maybe I thought that would be us.
 What a silly, stupid thing to think, right?

-We stood there, helmets in hand, a week's worth of clothes in our backpacks, and five years of something inside that suddenly didn't seem so big and important anymore.
+So there we stood, helmets in hand, a week's worth of clothes in our backpacks, and five years of something inside that suddenly didn't seem so big and important anymore.

 Five years of something inside that was fading very quickly beneath Metropolis' glaring summer sun.